kojiishi/east_asian_spacing/README.md

 This example creates following 3 sets of files:
 1. Dump files for `build/NotoSansCJK.ttc` in the `build/dump` directory.
 2. Dump files for `fonts/NotoSansCJK.ttc` in the `build/dump/src` directory.
-3. Diff files of each dump file in the `build/dump/diff` directory.
+3. Diff files of the two sets of dump files in the `build/dump/diff` directory.

+### References

+Once you reviewed the diff files created above, or tested fonts you build, you can copy the diff files into the `references` directory.

-`diff-ref.sh` creates diff files between two font files using `dump.py`, and compare them with once-reviewed diff files in the `reference` directory.
+`diff-ref.sh` creates diff files between two font files using `dump.py`, and compare them with once-reviewed diff files in the `references` directory.
-This tool can visualize differences in subsequent builds.
+This tool can visualize differences from previous builds if any, such as when the source fonts were updated, this tool was updated, or when the build environment changed.

 `scripts/build.sh` automatically invokes this script.

 ### Shape Tests